This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 This recipe makes the equivalent of one can of store-bought canned cream of whatever soup.
 It’s great to have this recipe on hand since it can be used in many other recipes!

-Condensed Soup Substitute: Ingredients & Equipment
+Condensed Soup Substitute: Ingredients & Substitutions

 - butter and all-purpose flour – the thickeners.